 The Y is a cause-driven organization focused on three key areas: youth development, healthy living, and social responsibility.
 We believe a strong community can only be achieved when we invest in our kids, our health, and our neighbors.
-Our programs, services, and initiatives enable youth to realized their potential, offer families ways so have fun together, empower people to be healthier in spirit, mind, and body, welcome and embrace newcomers, and help foster social responsibility.
+Our programs, services, and initiatives enable youth to realize their potential, offer families ways so have fun together, empower people to be healthier in spirit, mind, and body, welcome and embrace newcomers, and help foster social responsibility.

 The values and skills learned early on are vital building blocks for life.
 At the Y, children and teens learn values and positive behaviors, and can explore their unique talents and interests, helping them realize their potential.